thomaspinckney3/cs4501/Project3.md

 Notice the difference between `external_links` and `links`.
 We use `links` to link to a container created by the docker-compose.yml.
 On the other hand, `external_links` is used to link to a container outside Compose.
+In this case, since we are linking to a container outside Compose, we use `external_links`.

-That option will create a hostname called 'db' and make sure it's always pointing to the IP address for the container named 'mysql' in 'isa-models'.
-Thus, your app in this container can always connect to the host 'db' instead of having to know which IP address your MySQL container is actually running as.
+That option will create a hostname called `db` and make sure it's always pointing to the IP address for the container named `mysql` in `models` container.
+Thus, your app in this container can always connect to the host `db` instead of having to know which IP address your MySQL container is actually running as.
 This is how you set up your project's settings.py so far.